Pandemonium Shadow Show: Background

-The album debuted to little public attention in the US and England, although it was an immediate hit in Canada, where "You Can't Do That" was a top 10 hit.
-Beatles publicist Derek Taylor heard "1941" on his car radio waiting for his wife at the supermarket and, enjoying the track, ordered a case of copies, sending them out to various industry people he believed would be interested, including The Beatles, who later invited Nilsson to London and helped further his career.
+The album debuted to little public attention in the US or the UK, although it was an immediate hit in Canada, where "You Can't Do That" was a top 10 hit.
+Beatles publicist Derek Taylor heard "1941" on his car radio waiting for his wife at the supermarket and, enjoying the track, ordered a case of copies, sending them out to various industry people he believed would be interested, including the Beatles, who later invited Nilsson to London and helped further his career.

-A cover of "1941" by Canadian folk/rock artist Tom Northcott charted in both Canada and the US in 1968.
+A cover of "1941" by Canadian folk rock artist Tom Northcott charted in both Canada and the US in 1968; in the same period the singer-songwriter Edoardo Bennato also covered it, with text translated into Italian.